 Initial eligibility requirements must be met, in addition to earning a standard Florida high school diploma, prior to graduation from a Florida public high school or a registered Florida Department of Education private high school.
-Students must apply by submitting an Initial Student Florida Financial Aid Application at www.FloridaStudentFinancialAid.org/SSFAD/home/uamain.htm during their last year in high school, prior to their high school graduation or forever forfeit a Bright Futures Scholarship.
+Students must apply by submitting an Initial Student Florida Financial Aid Application during their last year in high school, prior to their high school graduation or forever forfeit a Bright Futures Scholarship.